Open-Set Support Vector Machines: ossvm OSSVM

 For test samples far away from the support vectors, we have that $\sum_{i=1}^{m} y_i \alpha_i K(\mathbf{x}_i, \mathbf{x})$ converges to 0 from the bottom or from the above, depending on the training samples.
 Consequently, a bounded \gls{plos} cannot be ensured in all cases.

 \figPlottingkernel{}

-Theorem \ref{thm:unbounded-positive} also provides a solution to the problem of unbounded \gls{plos}.
-We can ensure a bounded \gls{plos} by using an \gls{rbf} kernel and ensuring a negative $b$.
-In Section \ref{sec:ssvm-choosing-bias-term}, we present a new \gls{svm} optimization objective that optimizes the margin while ensuring the bias term $b$ is negative.
+Theorem~\ref{thm:unbounded-positive} also provides a solution to the problem of unbounded \gls{plos}.
+We can ensure a bounded \gls{plos} by simply employing an \gls{rbf} kernel and ensuring a negative $b$.
+In Section~\ref{sec:ssvm-choosing-bias-term}, we present a new \gls{svm} optimization objective that optimizes the margin while ensuring the bias term $b$ is negative.